needsMoreCoffee/twitter_tracker_python/README.md

 google.cloud

+## Install the following

+apt-get install python-tk

+### Make the file call Mylogin.py

-## Mylogin.py File Below - Fill Out The Information From Your Account.
+Fill Out The Information From Your twitter Account for twit.py

 ```
 # from rauth import OAuth1Service